nimrodzhang/java-2017f/docs/slides/6/README.md

 ## Exception Handling and DbC

 <br/>
-- Exceptions are about dealing with things going wrong at runtime.
+- Exceptions are about dealing with things going wrong at <font color=red>runtime</font>.

-- DbC is about statically defining the conditions under which code is supposed to operate.
+- DbC is about <font color=red>statically</font> defining the conditions under which code is supposed to operate.

 ---